eclipse/paho.mqtt.c/README.md

 ## Reporting bugs

-Please report bugs under the "MQTT" Component in [Eclipse Bugzilla](http://bugs.eclipse.org/bugs) for the Paho Technology project.
+Please report bugs under the "MQTT-C" Component in [Eclipse Bugzilla](http://bugs.eclipse.org/bugs/) for the Paho Technology project.

 ## More information